-The Amazon Echo Show 5 smart display has arrived, bringing with it a shrunk-down version of the second-generation Echo Show, for those wanting a smaller and cheaper take on the increasingly common smart display.
+The Amazon Echo Show 5 smart display has arrived, bringing with it a shrunk-down version of the second-generation Echo Show, for those wanting a smaller and cheaper take on the increasingly common smart display (the Echo Show now comes with five, eight, and 10-inch displays).

-You’ll find the same Alexa smart assistant as Amazon’s other Echo devices, allowing for hands-free voice commands, and a way to hear information about the day’s news, weather, trivia, or whatever you can think to ask.
+You'll find the same Alexa smart assistant as Amazon’s other Echo devices – such as the Amazon Echo Dot – allowing for hands-free voice commands, and a way to hear information about the day’s news, weather, trivia, or whatever you can think to ask.

 But unlike an Amazon Echo speaker, these smart displays carry a touchscreen, for showing information as much as telling it out loud.
 Users can cycle through their own personal images, watch videos through an internet browser, or just keep up a handy clock face – because, let's face it, who has a real clock anymore?